 Lake County is spearheading an effort with 21 partner agencies to consolidate regional 9-1-1 services in Lake County in order to provide the highest quality 9-1-1 service and lasting value for the residents of participating communities.
 Learn more

-October 2020: Lake County 2-1-1 Service Celebrates 1-Year Anniversary
+October 2021: Lake County 2-1-1 Service Celebrates 2-Year Anniversary

 Lake County Board Chair Sandy Hart signed a disaster proclamation on March 13, 2020, a proactive measure allows Lake County to access additional state and federal funding and resources for coronavirus (COVID-19) response efforts.
 Read more